 Construction marketing involves:

-- Complex account based sales cycles with architects, engineers, builders, government stakeholders and procurement teams
+- Complex, account-based sales cycles with architects, engineers, builders, government stakeholders and procurement teams (and often a few internal voices too).

-- A mix of offline and digital channels such as trade shows, supplier partnerships and distribution networks
+- A mix of offline and digital channels such as trade shows, supplier partnerships and distribution networks, plus a lot of word-of-mouth.

 The imperative of a well designed martech stack for construction firms